-Queen Elizabeth II was 'very keen' for her son Prince Andrew, also known as Andrew Mountbatten-Windsor, to become the UK's special representative for international trade and investment in 2001, according to newly released government files.
-The documents reveal that the Queen wanted him to take on a prominent role in promoting national interests.
+Newly released government documents reveal that Queen Elizabeth II was 'very keen' for her son, then-Prince Andrew (now known as Andrew Mountbatten-Windsor), to become the UK's special representative for international trade and investment in 2001.
+The files indicate that the Queen wished for him to take on a prominent role in promoting national interests.

 Key Takeaways

-- Queen expressed desire for Andrew to succeed Duke of Kent as trade envoy
+- Queen Elizabeth expressed a strong desire for Prince Andrew to take on the role of trade envoy in 2001

-- No evidence of formal due diligence or security vetting prior to appointment
+- Documents indicate no formal due diligence or security vetting was done prior to Andrew's appointment

 The government stated that there is no evidence formal due diligence or security vetting was conducted before Andrew's appointment.
 Trade Minister Chris Bryant noted this was understandable as the role was a continuation of royal family involvement in trade promotion work.
 The documents also mention the need for 'careful and sometimes strict media management' regarding his engagements.